NL (complexity): Probabilistic definition

 To show that NL is contained in C, we simply take an NL algorithm and choose a random computation path of length n, and execute this 2n times.
 Because no computation path exceeds length n, and because there are 2n computation paths in all, we have a good chance of hitting the accepting one (bounded below by a constant).

 The only problem is that we don't have room in log space for a binary counter that goes up to 2n.
 To get around this we replace it with a randomized counter, which simply flips n coins and stops and rejects if they all land on heads.
 Since this event has probability 2−n, we expect to take 2n steps on average before stopping.
 It only needs to keep a running total of the number of heads in a row it sees, which it can count in log space.

 Because of the Immerman–Szelepcsényi theorem, according to which NL is closed under complements, the one-sided error in these probabilistic computations can be replaced by zero-sided error.
 That is, these problems can be solved by probabilistic Turing machines that use logarithmic space and never make errors.
 The corresponding complexity class that also requires the machine to use only polynomial time is called ZPLP.

-Thus, when we only look at space alone, it seems that randomization and nondeterminism are equally powerful.
+Thus, when we only look at space, it seems that randomization and nondeterminism are equally powerful.